 Strategic Culture Case Studies and Conclusions

 Edited by Matthew R. Slater

+paperback | 5 x 8 | 236 pp.

-Patterns of Influence is a timely book because of its applicability to the emerging strategic environment.
+About the Book Patterns of Influence is a timely book because of its applicability to the emerging strategic environment.
 The world is realigning into a multipolar power structure.
 Multipolar structures are typically complex, especially when considering the overlapping spheres of influence claimed by the competing powers in the international system.
 Patterns of Influence enables researchers to cope with the complexity of multipolar networks by promoting a strategic culture approach that provides a better understanding of internal state decision making.
 This book provides important commentary regarding the overall utility of strategic culture on states with limited federal governance, newer states that are still forming political processes and institutions, and smaller states that may become lost in the wake of regional powers.
 This study of strategic culture is written by scholars who are experienced working within the Department of Defense, including chapters on China, Afghanistan, Brazil, and Kosovo.
 Not only are the case studies geographically dispersed but also include large and small states, states with fragmented and cohesive political and social systems, as well as recently installed and more established governments.
 The eclectic group of case studies provide a broad basis to compare outcomes based on the strategic culture approach.

 Phase Line Attila

 The Amphibious Campaign for Cyprus, 1974

-Edward J. Erickson and Mesut Uyer
+Edward J. Erickson and Mesut Uyar

 casebound | 6 x 9 | 260 pp.

 Phase Line Attila describes the successful Turkish amphibious invasion of Cyprus, which culminated in the partitioning of the island of Cyprus into Turkish- and Greek-Cypriot zones.
 The invasion is an under-studied amphibious operation that occurred in the post-World War II era.
 The invasion was prompted by the increasing levels of violence between Turkish and Greek Cypriots, which led to the involvement of both Greece and Turkey in the island's affairs.
 This book is a nuanced examination of the successful Turkish amphibious operation to carve out a Turkish-Cypriot zone in north Cyprus in Operation Yıldız Atma-4.

-Praise for Phase Line Attila

-"[Phase Line Attila is] an important contribution to modern military history from multiple fronts documenting a not well-known military operation and capturing the planning through execution of one of the very few post WWII Joint amphibious operations against a contested battlespace."
+Praise for Phase Line Attila "While a valuable read for those interested in the Cyprus crisis, this is perhaps even more important for students of amphibious and airborne operations." ~ A. A. Nofi "[Phase Line Attila is] an important contribution to modern military history from multiple fronts documenting a not well-known military operation and capturing the planning through execution of one of the very few post WWII Joint amphibious operations against a contested battlespace." ~ GoodReads

-~ GoodReads